bcrowell/karl/README.md

 instability in Kruskal coordinates?

 ## To do

-In the Runge-Kutta code, allow a trigger to be set when a coordinate or its derivative passes a certain threshold, either in the positive direction or in the negative direction.
-This allows us to, e.g., stop when we reach perihelion (r' crosses zero, going from negative to positive), or when the geodesic is incomplete (r crosses zero).

 Wrap the simple Runge-Kutta routine in a fancier one that is adaptive, so that we can, e.g., accurately determine the affine parameter at which we hit the singularity.